webifycms/app/README.md

 ### Prerequisites

-* An environment that can run Docker or Docker Desktop and make sure you have installed one of it.
+* An environment that can run Docker or Docker Desktop and ensure you have installed one.

 ### Installation